jwmount/HyperAQ-1/README.md

     This operation is a ServerOp, which means that it gets invoked from the UI, by means of a Standby/Active push button on the navbar.
     When the button is pushed from Standby, this agent will cause a new crontab file to be built from the existing list of Sprinkles, with an entry at the scheduled turn-on time, and again at the scheduled turn-off time (start_time + duration).
 The WaterManager state is set to Active, and the button changes color to orange.
 For each Sprinkle on/off sequence, a History (List) record is created to record the activity.

     In order to stop all scheduled sprinkles, push the Active button and watch it go to Standby.
-Manual valve operation is still available.
+Manual valve operations are still available.

   * ManualValveServer